biafffff/UCSC_dissertation_template/README.md

 You should only focus on the content of your document, its layout will be managed by LaTeX directly.

-> When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG ("what you see is what you get") word processors like Microsoft Word.
+> When writing, the writer uses plain text (WYSIWYM "What you see is what you mean") as opposed to the formatted text found in WYSIWYG ("What you see is what you get") word processors like Microsoft Word.

 Not convinced?
 Have a look at some [demo pages](https://i.imgur.com/DYuJbmt.png).